HL7/FHIR-us-pq-cmc-fda/input/pagecontent/eCTD32S10.md

 ### Implementer Instructions

 - For a drug product containing more than one active drug substance, the _CMC eCTD 32S10 Document_ should be provided in its entirety for each drug substance.
-    -  _CMC eCTD 32S10 Document_ – profile on[ Bundle](http://hl7.org/fhir/R5/bundle.html) Resource (representing the FHIR XML content as a collection of content in a single “document” and which should be repeated for each active substance)
+    -  _CMC eCTD 32S10 Document_ – profile on[ Bundle](http://hl7.org/fhir/R5/bundle.html) Resource (representing the FHIR XML content as a collection of content in a single “document” and which should be repeated for each active substance).
-    - For the details of the requirements of this bundle see _eCTD Substance General Information_ – profile on[ Composition](http://hl7.org/fhir/R5/composition.html) Resource.

 ### Representation in FHIR